jacobsidford/react-timecalendar/README.md

   [0, 0],
   [9, 17]
 ];
-//7 array's to indicate each day of the week, to not offer timeSlots on that day.
+// 7 array's to indicate each day of the week.
+// To set yourself as closed on a day, open == close
 ```
 To activate time selection, timeSlot, openHours and onTimeClick must be provided with clickable being true.
 ## Styling